 How Much You'll Spend On Rent In 25 Major Cities In Your Lifetime

 Hopefully you are convinced after the above example that owning is better than renting long term.
-If you’re not, check out this chart about how much money you’ll spend on rent for a median-priced home in various major cities in your lifetime.
+If you're not, check out this chart about how much money you'll spend on rent for a median-priced home in various major cities in your lifetime.
 The data is as of 2019.
+In 2024, you can expect the figures to be 20% higher!

 You should be absolutely shocked at how much money you will be flushing down the toilet by age 30, 40, 50, and 60.
 It should make you so sick that you should now be motivated to save aggressively to at least get neutral and buy your own primary residence.